usatlas/AFdocs/tier3docs/sshlogin/ssh2SLAC.md

 ```

+Note that S3DF currently disabled submitting to multiple partitions (due to issues with SLURM accounting).
+So
+please avoid submitting jobs using multiple partitions (e.g. `#SBATCH --partition=roma,ampere`).

 ### Setup ATLAS environment

 A typical way to setup ATLAS environment upon login is to put the following in $HOME/.bashrc.
 This is the same